GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 will change and the DOM properties will automatically update with it.

 The HTML interface APIs is not limited to accessing attribute values.
 The DOM provides insight into the current state of the UI.
-HTML APIs can access all of that information.You can access the length of a video, where a view is in the current playback, and if the video (or audio) has finished playing with [`HTMLMediaElement.duration`](https://developer.mozilla.org/docs/Web/API/HTMLMediaElement/duration), [`HTMLMediaElement.currentTime`](https://developer.mozilla.org/docs/Web/API/HTMLMediaElement/currentTime), and [`HTMLMediaElement.ended`](https://developer.mozilla.org/docs/Web/API/HTMLMediaElement/ended) respectively.
+HTML APIs can access all of that information.
+You can access the length of a video, where a view is in the current playback, and if the video (or audio) has finished playing with [`HTMLMediaElement.duration`](https://developer.mozilla.org/docs/Web/API/HTMLMediaElement/duration), [`HTMLMediaElement.currentTime`](https://developer.mozilla.org/docs/Web/API/HTMLMediaElement/currentTime), and [`HTMLMediaElement.ended`](https://developer.mozilla.org/docs/Web/API/HTMLMediaElement/ended) respectively.